TimCannady/FavoriteThings_v2/README.md

 ## FavoriteThings
 *Share the products you own and love - expensive and modest alike.
-At FavoriteThings it's all about curating and discovering tried-and-true products that we couldn't live without.*
+At FavoriteThings it's all about curating and discovering the tried-and-true products that we couldn't live without.*

 <!--
 Add a little more.
 Open the app store and see how they describes themselves.